-The USA boss has said although the young coach is lacking in experience, there is no reason why he cannot go on and win the Scudetto with the club the striker used to play forUnited States coach Jurgen Klinsmann believes that Inter trainer Andrea Stramaccioni has the potential to lead the German's former club to success and emulate other Italian greats.
+The USA boss has said although the young coach is lacking in experience, there is no reason why he cannot go on and win the Scudetto with the club where the German used to play.

 Klinsmann appeared 95 times as a striker for Inter from 1989-1992, scoring 34 goals for the club.